 In order for the set designer to achieve this, they must first develop concepts for what belongs on the stage, and what doesn’t.
 This requires knowledge of props, set design, and costume design.
 The mood is also a huge factor, which is often set by lighting, so any great set designer will develop a strong relationship with the lighting designer.

-Depending upon the director’s vision for the play (and the budget!), the set designer has a choice to either create a detailed stage filled with props and scenery, or a more sparsely decorated stage that focuses the audience’s gaze directly on the actors.
+Depending on the director’s vision for the play (and the budget!), the set designer has a choice to either create a detailed stage filled with props and scenery or a more sparsely decorated stage that focuses the audience’s gaze directly on the actors.
 Oh, and just because the stage has less on it doesn’t mean the job of the set designer is easier – in fact, it’s often harder because each piece will carry more significance and will have to be chosen even more carefully.

 The use of curtains to move seamlessly between scenes and Acts is often also the work of a set designer.
 A good set designer will know the difference between curtain types, such as teasers, valance curtains and backdrop curtains, and when to use each.